Hormonal Therapy for Cancer

 Progestins are commonly used in the management of advanced

-.
-They can also be used for advanced breast cancer, although this use has been less common, due, somewhat, to the numerous anti-estrogen treatment options available.
+uterine cancer.
+They can also be used for advanced breast cancer, although this use has been less common because of the numerous antiestrogen treatment options available.
 Occasionally, progestins are used as hormonal therapy for prostate cancer.

 Gonadotropin-releasing Hormone (GnRH) Analogues